 Built in 1913 in Moorish style and consisting of three symmetrical arches, Bab Bou Jeloud gates lead to the old part of Fes, also known as the medina area.
 The color dominating geometric, calligraphic and calligraphic ornaments on the gates is predominantly blue representing the color of Fes.
 The side of the gates facing the medina is green representing the color of Islam.

-A short walk from Bab Bou Jelound you will find the Medersa Bou Inania, completed in 1358. featuring classic Moroccan decorative styles and is the only medersa in Fes with a minaret.
+A short walk from Bab Bou Jelound you will find the Medersa Bou Inania, completed in 1358.
+It features a classic Moroccan decorative styles and is the only medersa in Fes with a minaret.
 This medersa is one of the few religious sites in Fes that non-Muslims may enter.
 Climb up to the roof for views of the roof and minaret of the Grande Mosquée nearby.

 As the spiritual heart of Fes and Morocco, this religious and educational complex was established in 859 and expanded in the 12th century.
 Today it can accommodate up to 20 000 people at prayer.
 Kairaouine Mosque is one of Africa’s largest mosques, second largest in Morocco where non-Muslims are forbidden to enter.
 Instead, they can satisfy curiosity by glimpses of the mosque’s courtyard or by visiting University library that has been recently impressively restored.